Past Events

 The best course in Manitoba isn’t actually in Manitoba

 What makes it better still at the Peace Garden?
 You get to choose your team – family, friends, fastest people you know or funniest people you know, pick the team you want to be on.
 The course distance for each relay leg is suitable for ages 12 and up, so even younger families can compete.
 One of you doesn’t swim – that’s fine too, just get someone else to swim twice.
-Four little triathlons, however you want to do it – that’s the Mixed Relay!
+Four little triathlons, however you want to do it – that’s the Peace Garden Mixed Relay!

 “Won’t Someone Think of the Children!”

 The mixed relay course is a similar distance to those used for 12 & older Kids of Steel races.
 The course features a challenging bike and deep water swim, so it’s not a course we’d recommend for a younger athlete’s first triathlon participation, but most athletes that age or older should be comfortable competing.
-Because this is the final event on our race calendar before the MB Summer Games, we can also allow qualified 10-11 year old athletes to participate at this distance, but ask that you contact our office first to discuss participation options for your younger athlete.

 “Day Two – This Time It’s Personal”